tascott/bookings-and-backend/docs/appsGuide.md

         *   It will bundle the necessary JavaScript and assets, including any code imported from your shared packages (e.g., \`@booking-and-accounts-monorepo/shared-types\`) because they are resolved as dependencies during the build process.
         *   It then builds the native binary in the cloud.
     5.  **Submit:** You download the built binary from EAS and upload it to the app stores.

-**Recommendation:**

-*   **Start with Option 1 (Separate Folders)** if you want the absolute quickest way to get the Expo project initialized *today* and are comfortable with manual management of the `shared-code` for a bit.
-*   **Aim for Option 2 (Monorepo with PNPM/Yarn/NPM Workspaces)** as soon as you feel comfortable.
-It's cleaner for managing dependencies and shared code, and tools like Turborepo or Nx can later be added on top for more advanced build caching and task running if your project grows significantly.

-You can definitely start with Option 1 and then migrate to Option 2 without too much pain, especially if you keep the `shared-code` well-defined.